What is Nutrivigilance?

 Published on 07/10/2014 Read more

-Food supplements, fortified foods and beverages - these products can cause adverse effects when consumed.
-To identify them and better protect consumer health, ANSES has set up a vigilance scheme for food known as nutrivigilance.
+Food supplements, novel foods, fortified foods or so-called energy drinks: these products can cause adverse effects when consumed.
+To identify them promptly and better protect consumer health, ANSES set up a vigilance scheme for food known as nutrivigilance.

 Red yeast rice is a red mould grown on rice which is used in many food supplements claiming to "maintain a normal level of cholesterol".
 ANSES has received 25 reports of adverse reactions (mostly muscle and liver damage) likely to be linked to consumption of food supplements containing red yeast rice.
 The Agency considers that use of this kind of food supplement containing monacolins may expose consumers to a health risk – especially individuals who are particularly susceptible due to genetic predispositions, pathologies, ongoing treatments, etc. ANSES therefore recommends seeking medical advice before taking these products.
 It emphasises that these supplements must not be used by patients taking statin-based medications, nor by those who had to stop taking statin-based medications due to adverse reactions (statin-intolerant patients).
 Susceptible individuals (pregnant or breastfeeding women, children and adolescents, people over the age of 70 or those suffering from certain pathologies, people who consume large amounts of grapefruit, etc.) should also avoid taking these supplements.

 The article has been added to your library